DerekMarcinyshyn/wp-sharrre/README.md

 More information on [Sharrre](http://sharrre.com/).

-Must be using PHP 5.3.x + and WordPress 3.5
+Must be using PHP 5.3.x + and WordPress 3.5 as it uses the new Media Uploader functionality.

 Usage
 -----